How Can We Help You Or A Loved One?

 International claims - If you have developed Legionnaires' disease while abroad, the time limits affecting your claim will be different.
+Contact us as soon as possible and we can talk you through the time limits for your case.
 For more information, please see our accidents and illness abroad section.

 Can I Make A No Win No Fee Claim?

 Many of our cases are funded with a No Win No Fee agreement.
 This means that there's no financial risk* to you when making a compensation claim.

 At the start of your case we'll discuss funding options with you, advising you which we think is most suitable.
 If you have legal expenses insurance (LEI) or are covered by a trade union policy, these may be better options to fund your claim.
 Legal expenses insurance is included in many household insurance policies, so it's always worth checking whether you're already covered.